Health Signs indicates that your Water is hard

-Hard water is water with high mineral count.
-It usually contains calcium, magnesium, and trace amounts of other minerals that the water naturally accumulates as it’s routed to your home.
-Homes all over the world have hard water, and as more minerals dissolve in the water, it can get even worse.
+Hard water is water with high calcium, magnesium content, and trace amounts of other minerals that the water naturally accumulates as it’s routed to your home.
+Homes all over the world may have hard water, and as more minerals dissolve in the water, it can get even worse.

-Hard water is generally considered safe to drink and wash with, though we would not recommend it.
+Hard water is generally considered safe to drink and wash with.
 There are disadvantages to using hard water in your home.
 It can result in mineral deposits that can discolor your sinks and bathtub.
 You could also find that you have higher energy bills than others because your appliances have to work harder.

 Even though hard water is safe to drink, it can affect your health and body in some ways.
 Here are some signs hard water may be affecting your health.